MrT-Stephens/Csv-to-Desktop-Application/README.md

   Then extract the archive and start the '.exe' and it should all just work :).

 ## Future Improvements
-* Currently only supports Windows, but in future hoping to support Mac OS, Linux, and maybe mobile.
+* Currently only supports Windows, but in future hoping to support Mac OS, and Linux.
 * Add the ability to generate random data within the application.

 ## Libraries Used